css-raku/CSS-Properties-raku/README.md

 ## Length Units

 CSS::Declaration::Units is a convenience module that provides some simple post-fix length unit definitions, plus '➕' and '➖' operators.
-These are understood by the CSS::Declarations class.
+These are understood by the CSS::Properties class.

 The '➕' and '➖' operators convert to the left-hand operand's units.

 ```
-use CSS::Declarations::Units :ops, :pt, :px, :in, :mm;
+use CSS::Properties::Units :ops, :pt, :px, :in, :mm;
-my $css = (require CSS::Declarations).new: :margin[5pt, 10px, .1in, 2mm];
+my $css = (require CSS::Properties).new: :margin[5pt, 10px, .1in, 2mm];

 # display margins in millimeters
 say "%.2f mm".sprintf(0mm ➕ $_) for $css.margin.list;